Evaluation Criteria of GuidelineWatch

 *0 points will be awarded if no detailed information is provided regarding the individual authors’ conflicts of interest.

-0 points: No information, or all lead authors have conflicts of interest
+0 points: > 50% have conflicts of interest*

-3 points: None of the lead authors have conflicts of interest
+3 points: None of the of the lead authors/coordinators/chairs have conflicts of interest

-1 point is not awarded here.
-If detailed information about the individual authors’ conflicts of interest is not provided or the lead authors are not clearly identified, 0 points are awarded.
+*If detailed information about the individual authors’ conflicts of interest is not provided, 0 points are awarded.

 Criterion 4: Abstention from Voting